srfoster/books/frontend/public/textbooks/chess/the-pirc.md

 # The Pirc Defense

-The Pirc Defense is a hypermodern opening characterized by Black's fianchettoed king's bishop and flexible pawn structure.
-This chapter covers the major systems and variations that arise from the Pirc.

-## Austrian Attack Variations
+## Austrian Attack

 ### Austrian Attack — Early e5

+In the Pirc, the e5 square is one of the key battlegrounds.
+Let's first explore what happens if White energetically tries to play **e4->e5**

+**1.e4 d6 2.d4 Nf6 3.Nc3 g6 4.f4 Bg7**

+Our response to the Austrian is no response at all.
+We continue with the normal plan, in spite of what seems like aggression from White.  **4. f4** seems like one of those moves that has no drawbacks because Black isn't positioned aggressively enough.
+However, things are more subtle.
+An alternative ("Pirc-y") view might be that White's **f4->e5** plan actually plays into Black's hands by putting more stuff on the long diagonal.
+So **4.
+Bg7** appears to "do nothing" -- but actually, it says, "I'm ready, bring it on..."

+And if White does...

+**5.e5 Nfd7 6.Nf3 c5 7.exd6 O-O**

+The moral of the story being that if White plays too quickly (i.e. trying to play **e5** before Black has castled), Black has a nice resource: Fading back and counter punching with **Nd7->c5.**  Black can even afford to do this prior to castling because White isn't castled either, and so Black can even afford to ignore **7. exd6** and just castle.
+(Exercise: If **8. dxe7**, what happens?)

+White blocks the e-file first, tries to build a battery, and castle queenside.

-**1.e4 d6 2.d4 Nf6 3.Nc3 g6 4.f4 Bg7 5.e5 Nfd7 6.Nf3 c5 7.exd6 O-O 8.Be3 exd6 9.Qd2 Nc6 10.O-O-O Qa5 11.a3 Nf6**
+**8.Be3 exd6 9.Qd2 Nc6 10.O-O-O Qa5 11.a3 Nf6**

+---

 ### Austrian Attack 6.e5 (Unzicker Attack) — dxe5 — Endgame Variation
 **1.e4 d6 2.d4 Nf6 3.Nc3 g6 4.f4 Bg7 5.Nf3 O-O 6.e5 dxe5 7.dxe5 Qxd1+ 8.Nxd1 Nd5 9.c4 Nb6**